Siegfried Simsch: Defense of the Reich

 On 30 November 1943, following a lengthy period of convalescence, Simsch was transferred to Jagdgeschwader 11 (JG 11—11th Fighter Wing) where he was appointed Staffelkapitän of 10.
 Staffel.
 He replaced Oberleutnant Günter Witt.
 On 17 May 1944, seven RAF North American P-51 Mustang fighters from the Second Tactical Air Force attacked the Aalborg Airfield in Denmark.
 The RAF fighters claimed nine aerial victories before 10.
 Staffel intercepted the RAF fighters.
 In the pursuit, two No. 122 Squadron P-51 fighters were shot down, including one by Simsch.

 On 1 June 1944, he was appointed Gruppenkommandeur (group commander) of I. Gruppe of JG 11 to replace Oberleutnant Hans-Heinrich Koenig who was killed in action on 24 May.
 One week later, and two days after the Normandy landings Siegfried Simsch was shot down by a North American P-51 Mustang and killed on 8 June 1944 over Rennes, France.
 His Focke-Wulf Fw 190 A-8 (Werknummer 730448) crashed near Vitré.

 Summary of career

 Aerial victory claims

-According to Obermaier, Simsch was credited with 54 aerial victories claimed in approximately 400 combat missions.
+According to US historian David T. Zabecki, Simsch was credited with 54 aerial victories.
+Obermaier also lists him with 54 aerial victories claimed in approximately 400 combat missions.
 The author Rigg however lists him with 95 aerial victories claimed.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 54 aerial victory claims, all of which claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 95754".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.